fgrehm/vagrant-cachier/README.md

 package cache among similar VM instances.
 Kinda like [vagrant-apt_cache](https://github.com/avit/vagrant-apt_cache) or [this magical snippet](http://gist.github.com/juanje/3797297) but targeting multiple package managers and Linux distros.

-# :warning: Unmaintained :warning:

-This project is looking for maintainers, please see [GH-193](https://github.com/fgrehm/vagrant-cachier/issues/193) for more.

 ## Installation